 Tay is our office manager.
 Her job is to manage the office and make sure things run smoothly.
 She works with the Leanne and other staff to manage money, organize events, and communicate with parents.
 She is very organized and good at doing many things at once.

-We are very fortunate to have two amazing Teacher Aides with us - Nell Williams and Shelford Perry.
-Nell and Shelford work under the guidance and supervision of Mel and Maree and work with individuals or small groups of students to help them with their learning.
-Nell is also leading our enviroschools journey.
+We are very fortunate to have an amazing Teacher Aide with us - Nell Williams .
+Nell works under the guidance and supervision of Mel and Maree and works with individuals or small groups of students to help them with their learning.
+Nell is also leading our enviroschools journey and is our Garden to Table Specialist.

 Emma Holliday cooks our tamariki a delicious lunch every day!
 She plays an essential role in ensuring that students receive the food and nourishment they need to learn and grow.
 In addition to preparing meals, she is responsible for planning menus that meet nutritional guidelines, ordering food and supplies, and managing inventory.She also ensures that all food is prepared and served in compliance with food safety regulations.

-Christina Spence is our school caretaker.
-She is a critical member of our school community and plays an essential role in creating a safe and welcoming environment for students and staff alike.
+Johnno Stapleton is our school caretaker.
+He is a critical member of our school community and plays an essential role in creating a safe and welcoming environment for students and staff alike.